Lost, stolen, inaccessible, damaged or found passports

 What to do if your passport is lost or stolen

-Outside Canada: Report the loss or theft to the nearest Government of Canada office abroad and to the local police.
+Outside Canada: Report the loss or theft to the nearest Government of Canada office abroad.

 Replacing a lost or stolen passport